LassazVegaz/NightSky/README.md

 # NightSky

- A beautiful scene of night sky created with HTML, CSS and JS.
+A beautiful scene of night sky created with HTML & CSS.
+No JS.